FennecyFox/atom-html-wrapper/README.md

 ![html-wrapper demo](http://i.imgur.com/SZkTO7s.gif)

 ### How to use
-1. Select a clean list of itens separated by a carriage return
+1. Select a clean list of items separated by a carriage return
 2. Right click on the selection and click on the "HTML Wrapper" option
 3. Or use the shortcut CMD/CTRL+SHIFT+E